MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 ### -PowerShellVersion
 Specifies the version of the Windows PowerShell engine in sessions that use the session configuration.
-Valid values are 2.0 and 3.0.
+The acceptable values for this parameter are: 2.0 and 3.0.
 If you omit this parameter, the PowerShellVersion key is commented-out and newest version of Windows PowerShell runs in the session.

 The value of the PSVersion parameter of the Register-PSSessionConfiguration cmdlet takes precedence over the value of the PowerShellVersion key in the session configuration file.